j-freddy/j-freddy.github.io/_posts/2022-05-12-freeing-up-disk-space-mac.md

 Running out of disk space?
 Storage on Mac OS X gets used up quickly and mysteriously.
 This article is a comprehensive guide to freeing up disk space without using tools like CleanMyMac.
 In the process of doing so, we'll also discover exactly where all our big folders are.
+As a disclaimer, this article is written with respect to Mac OS X Catalina, but is applicable to other Mac operating systems.
 </span>

 We'll start off with some surface checks.